lucagalbu/8086-Emulator/README.md

 ### Examples

 Let's consider the operation whose OpCode is 0000010w.
 This instruction doesn't expect a mod/rm byte.
-Depending on w, it's meaning is:
+Depending on w, its meaning is:

 - w=0: add to AL the content of the next 8 bits.
 - w=1: add to AX the content of the next 16 bits.